remichu-ai/pai-agent/README.md

 ### For remote access
 For remote access, you will need a VPN service that let you create a private network between your phone and your backend.
-I use tailscale (this is not endorsement), however, I would suggest that you do your research to find a solution that meet your security need.
+One of possible choice is Tailscale, however, I would suggest that you do your research to find a solution that meet your security need.

+### Model Suggestion

+For a start I would suggest you test this with Qwen 2.5 VL 7B.
+Together with Whisper and Kokoro, it can fit in single GPU.
+For non vision model, you can pretty choose anything that you like.